team1389/Epsilon-Naught-2017/README.md

-# Stratus-2017
+# E-Naught-2017
-Code for our 2017 robot, stratus
+Code for our 2017 robot, Epsilon Naught